lu-cs-sde/codeprober/docs/usage/download_and_run.md

 1) A way for CodeProber to turn a given text file into an AST ("parsing").
 2) A way for CodeProber to traverse nodes in the AST.

-Any tool built using [JastAdd](https://jastadd.cs.lth.se/web/) AST traversal automatically.
+Any tool built using [JastAdd](https://jastadd.cs.lth.se/web/) supports AST traversal automatically.
 For non-JastAdd tools, please see the "Mandatory API" section in [AST API](../config/ast_api.md).

 There are two options for parsing.